-I saw the best minds of my generation destroyed by madness...starving hysterical, naked...dragging themselves through the streets at dawn looking for an angry fix, angel-headed hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of the night...who, hollow-eyed and high, bared their brains to Heaven and, staggering on tenement roofs, saw angels illuminated.
+“I saw the best minds of my generation destroyed by madness...starving hysterical, naked...dragging themselves through the streets at dawn looking for an angry fix, angel-headed hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of the night...who, hollow-eyed and high, bared their brains to Heaven and, staggering on tenement roofs, saw angels illuminated...”
+(Alan Watts).

 After having the hep C virus for 38 years or so, I finally fronted up for hep C treatment in 2011.
-I had had enough of feeling weary all of the time and generally under par regarding energy and enthusiasm for life.
+I had had enough of feeling weary all the time and generally under par regarding energy and enthusiasm for life.

-Genotype 1a is particularly tricky to clear; however it finally vamoosed in November 2013.
+I was paying dearly for my wild counterculture hippie youth.
+The legacy it left me was this awful virus.
+Genotype 1a is particularly tricky to clear, however it was finally cleared in November 2013.
 I was directed by my Gastroenterologist to stay on the medications to the bitter end.
 I was on triple treatment the second time around, via interferon, ribavarin and boceprevir.

 In November 2013, the end of triple treatment meds seemed a very long way away!
 Another gruelling 8 months.
-I was experiencing side effects that really knocked me around, emotionally and physically.
-My hair fell out, my skin itched most of the time, I lost weight and felt nauseous at the thought of food, my eyes watered and itched constantly (and still do on a bad day) and my blood count went way down the scale developing dizzy spells and severe Anaemia.
+I was on Ribovarin, Boceprevir and Interferon.I was experiencing side effects that really knocked me around, emotionally and physically.
+My hair fell out, my skin itched most of the time, I lost weight and felt nauseous at the thought of food, my eyes watered and itched constantly (and still did for another two years) and my blood count went way down the scale developing dizzy spells and severe Anaemia.

-At the Rocklyn ashram I did 'seva' (voluntary work) in the kitchen there for several months during my recovery, until I got too exhausted to lift heavy cooking pots anymore.
+At the Rocklyn ashram I did 'seva' (voluntary work or service) in the kitchen there for several months during my recovery, cooking meals for the ashram visitors until I got too exhausted to lift heavy cooking pots anymore.
 I was also having dizzy spells.
 I have begun to go to meditation and yoga sessions there again as it is only 15 minutes away.
 Laughter also played a large part in me recovering my 'happy for no good reason' disposition and peace of mind.

-I know it will take me a couple of years to be 100% back to normal.
-I have begun having Vitamin B shots and they have worked wonders.
-I am not so fatigued every day, my eyes have stopped watering and itching and my spirits are a little better too.
-I am glad that I finally pushed through my fear and paranoia and social phobia, to pick up the phone and call the Hepatitis Victoria Infoline.
+It took me a couple of years to be 100% back to normal.
+I began having Vitamin B shots and they worked wonders.
+I am not now fatigued every day, my eyes have stopped watering and itching and my spirits are a lot better too.
+I am glad that I finally pushed through my fear and paranoia and social phobia, to pick up the phone and call the Hepatitis Victoria Helpline.
 Joining U3A and also a local Folk Club has helped enormously too.